Barpa partners with two organisations providing outcomes for Indigenous youth;

 Developing a Traditional Owner Fire Strategy

 The Federation are enabling the use of Cultural fire to bring life back to the land and connecting people to country across Victoria.
-Utilising the dividends paid from Barpa, it's majority owner the Federation is able to resource and undertake this and a number of cultural initiatives.
+Utilising the dividends paid from Barpa, the Federation is able to resource and undertake this and a number of cultural initiatives.
 FVTOC

 Supporting Sea Country Management